Have bookings in the parklands changed due to Covid-19?

 Yes.
 Please visit our Terms and Conditions for the most up to date information.
 Sites and permits have restricted capacities and all bookings must complete and return a Covid Safety Plan.

 Is self-catering permitted at bookable sites?

 Yes.
-You can book one of our pavilions for exclusive use and self-cater your event. *Note self-catering/catering is currently not permitted for wedding bookings.
+You can book one of our pavilions for exclusive use and self-cater your event.
+If you wish to engage a supplier please see below. *Note self-catering/catering is currently not permitted for wedding bookings.

 Is there somewhere I can buy food?

 Yes.
 There is a café at the Waterview Convention Centre, next to the Village Green Playground and close to Lake Belvedere.

 Are there barbeques in the parklands?
 Do I need to book one?

 Yes.
 There are many barbeques (electric and gas) which are FREE to use and not bookable, they are a shared facility.
 Use our interactive maps to check public barbeque locations If bringing a charcoal barbeque to the park, heat beads must be disposed of in the correctly marked bins.
 In the event of a total fire ban, only electric barbeques can be used.

 Please use our interactive maps to check locations